Vyral/base-template/_posts/2023-12-07-does-it-make-sense-to-buy-a-home-right-now.md

 “Is our market crashing?
 Does it even make sense to buy a home right now?”
 We get these questions all the time, and to be honest, we understand why.
 There’s a lot of doom and gloom in the media right now about our housing market, but that doesn’t mean it’s accurate.&nbsp;

 The truth is that our market has seen a decrease in activity recently due to higher interest rates.
 This may sound like the start of a market crash, but prices have remained fairly steady since our inventory is so low.
-In other words, while demand is low, so is supply. **The end result is a fairly balanced and steady market that doesn’t aggressively favor buyers or sellers**, which means you can absolutely still get a great deal for a home if you work with the right people.
+In other words, while demand is low, so is supply. **The end result is a fairly balanced and steady market that doesn’t aggressively favor buyers or sellers**, which means you can absolutely still get a great deal for a home if you work with the right people.&nbsp;

 {% include pullquote.html %}&nbsp;